mediaelement/mediaelement/docs/guidelines.md

 You can also type `grunt debug` to avoid removing the console messages.

-Additionally, `grunt` can accept 2 extra options to create custom bundles: one for more player features and another one to integrate renderers.
+Additionally, `grunt` can accept an extra option to create custom bundle.

-The way to use them is to append the keyword `--features` and/or `--renderers`, followed by the comma-separated list of elements.
+The way to use them is to append the keyword `--renderers`, followed by the comma-separated list of elements.

-The list must match the name of the files, meaning that if you wanna include the `x` feature and/or the `y` renderer, it must exist a `src/js/features/x.js` and/or `src/js/renderers/y.js` file(s).
+The list must match the name of the files, meaning that if you wanna include the `x` renderer, it must exist a `src/js/renderers/x.js` file.

 For example:

 ```
-# This will build a bundle with `Play/Pause`, `Stop` and `Fullscreen` features ONLY, plus all the default renderers
-grunt --features=playpause,stop,fullscreen

 # This will build a bundle with `HLS` and `DASH` renderers ONLY, plus all the default player features
 grunt --renderers=hls,dash

-# This will build a bundle with `Play/Pause`, `Stop` and `Fullscreen` features ONLY and `HLS` and `DASH` renderers ONLY
-grunt --features=playpause,stop,fullscreen --renderers=hls,dash
 ```
 ________
 [Back to Main](../README.md)